LovetheFrogs/PyCircTools/README.md

 Gets the output of the gate.
 It returns a bool containing the requested value.

 - **set_input(bool _value_):**
-Sets the input of the gate to the truth value _'value'_, wich is passed as a parameter.
+Sets the input of the gate to the truth value _'value'_, which is passed as a parameter.

 <a name="not-calculate-output"></a>
 - **__calculate_output():**
-Private method wich calculates the output of the gate.
+Private method which calculates the output of the gate.
 This output is:
 ```
 not(input)
 ```